 - 1. Up to six (6) years credit will be granted for outside experience. - 2.
 Horizontal movement on the salary schedule must be based on graduate or undergraduate hours in an approved curriculum following approval of the District Superintendent. - 3.
-In addition to the 1⁄2% base wage increase reflected above, each association member shall receive a yearly \$1000.00 off schedule performance bonus, pro-rated according to employment percentage, payable before the end of the first semester.
+The District shall continue to provide a yearly \$1,000 Off schedule performance bonus to each association member, prorated according to employment percentage.
+It is mutually agreed upon by the District and the Association that each bonus is to be paid by March 31st annually.